 It should just work.

-That’s basically my motto for everything, but especially when it comes to technology.
+That’s basically my motto for everything, especially when it comes to technology.

 A VPN is probably the last thing you think about when you want to watch a movie or television.

-But I’m going to tell you why you should think about it more often.
+But I’m going to tell you why you should think about it more often in NordVPN example.